A Life's Two Nines

 Niel Loudon’s ‘Round’ … played with his son

-A personal perspective on the Club’s early modern strategic evolution, 1960–1980.
+A personal perspective on the R&A's early modern strategic evolution

 A round of golf is about how a game unfolds: early promise, inevitable setbacks, the rhythm of recovery and, if well played, a strong finish.
 This book is shaped by that understanding.
-It follows the metaphor of life as a round of eighteen holes, divided into a ‘Front Nine’ and a ‘Back Nine’.
+It uses the metaphor of an eighteen-hole round to reflect life, divided into a ‘Front Nine’ and a ‘Back Nine’.
 The ‘Front Nine’ is where the whole round's foundations are laid.

-Centre stage is the life of my late father, William Niel Brown Loudon OBE, who served the R&A between 1963 and 1982.
-His life spanned continents, conflicts and periods of profound change within the world, and the game.
+Centre stage is the life of my father, William Niel Brown Loudon OBE, who served the R&A between 1963 and 1982.

-The ‘Front Nine’ explores the formative experiences that shaped his character and tested both faith and resolve — demanding what David Forgan, in The Golfer’s Creed of 1899, described as courage, skill, strategy and self-control’.
+The ‘Front Nine’ explores the formative experiences that shaped Niel's character and tested both faith and resolve — demanding what David Forgan, in The Golfer’s Creed of 1899, described as courage, skill, strategy and self-control.
 For Niel, golf was never merely a game.
 It was a revealer of character.
 Courtesy, kindliness and generosity to an opponent were not abstractions to him, but principles to be lived.

-Following the R&A’s strategic review of 1960 — which sought both to modernise The Open Championship and expand the R&A’s international role — Niel responded to an advertisement in The Times and was appointed Assistant Secretary of the R&A in 1963.
+Following the R&A’s strategic review of 1960 — which sought both to modernise The Open Championship and expand the R&A’s international role — Niel responded to an advertisement by the R&A in The Times and was appointed Assistant Secretary of the R&A in 1963.

-The ‘Back Nine’ traces his contribution during the Club’s early modern strategic evolution between 1960 and 1980: not through the export of authority, but through the building of influence by collaboration, relationships and trust.
+The ‘Back Nine’ traces his contribution during the R&A's evolution up to 1982: through the building of influence by collaboration, relationships and trust.

-The global game of golf did not evolve by accident.
-It was shaped by a small number of individuals working within institutions that adapted it to a changing world.
+The administration of the global game of golf did not evolve by accident.
+It was shaped by a small number of individuals working within national institutions that adapted it to a changing world.
 I refer to them as the 'titans' of golf.

 A Life’s Two Nines offers an account of that process from inside the room ... previously unseen.

-As gratitude for the life’s experiences that the R&A gave my father, the net proceeds from the sale of this book will be donated to The R&A Foundation in support of the Foundation’s work to preserve the game’s heritage, expand its reach and inspire future generations.
+As gratitude for the life’s experiences that the R&A gave my father, the net proceeds from the sale of these books will be donated to The R&A Foundation in support of the Foundation’s work to preserve the game’s heritage, expand its reach and inspire future generations: https://www.randa.org/foundation.
+Cost per book estimated £30 plus P&P. Please note that I may also produce Limited Editions at higher cost/ benefit to the Foundation if there is a demand.